 Foodstuffs

-At the Kindness Collective, we’re proud to partner with Foodstuffs, a 100% Kiwi-owned organisation that’s been embedded in New Zealand communities for over 100 years.
-Together, we’re proud to contribute to a future where every family has access to the food they need to thrive.
+At the Kindness Collective, we’re proud to partner with Foodstuffs North Island, a 100% Kiwi-owned co-operative that’s been part of New Zealand communities for over 100 years.
+Together, we’re working to build a future where every family has access to the food and essentials they need to thrive.

 Foodstuffs contributes to the Everyday Essentials and Manaaki Ora programmes, delivering vital support to thousands of families across Aotearoa.
 Their support helps provide 48,000 meals to 4,000 whānau every year - bringing not just food, but dignity, hope, and meaningful support into homes and communities.